christopher-aube/github-portfolio/README.md

 ## Development

 If you want your site to have multiple pages, you may run into some trouble with routing.
 It is recommend to use the `HashRouter` from `react-router-dom` to achieve a multi-page site.
-The code below can get you started.
+Replace `./src/app.tsx` with the code below to get started.

 ```typescript
 import React from 'react';